hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 More information on [the fields supported in the Provider block can be found here](../index.html#argument-reference).

-At this point running either `terraform plan` or `terraform apply` should allow Terraform to run using Managed Service Identity.
+At this point running either `terraform plan` or `terraform apply` should allow Terraform to run using Managed Identity.

 ---

-It's also possible to enable Managed Service Identity within the Provider Block:
+It's also possible to enable Managed Identity within the Provider Block:

 ```hcl
 provider "azuread" {